tejaspant/ECE-661-Computer-Vision/HW10/README.md

 ![alt text][image1]

 ### Car Detection Dataset:
 The dataset used for the object detection study is obtained from a private entity and cannot be shared.
-Here is a sample image from the dataset
+Here is a sample image from the dataset (Resolution = 40 x 20)

 Positive
 ![alt text][image5]